 I say that after months of continual use and spending almost $1500 on my sled and its accessories.
 I don’t take that amount of money lightly.
 It’s a lot to spend on any one item in your gym!
 And that’s their most affordable model.
 The top-end models go for $2500 before accessories!

 Unbelievably, prices have actually come down a little since I bought my sled!
 You can check all of Torque’s current sale prices here!
+I’ve also noticed some great deals on pre-owned Torque sleds on eBay.
+You can check here to see what’s available today!

 When I look at the benefits I’ve gained, the gear that a sled can replace, and the fact that using a sled has completely eliminated chronic knee and hip pain for me, I would definitely buy one again!